smonette/movie-library/README.md

 * If there are two movies containing a word, only the first movie is displaying

 ### Mobile/Tablet
-* The "add movie" form is too tall on mobile and the submit bar is hidden
+* The "add movie" form is too tall on mobile and the submit button is hidden
 * Mobile iOS needs more form styling.